hc825b/hc825b.github.io/_posts/2018-10-08-software-dev-practice.markdown

 + Remote Repository (where you `push` to and `pull` from)

     - `git remote show <remote-name>`

-    - You really can't/shouldn't change the history on the remote repository
+        + You really can't/shouldn't change the history on the remote repository

+    - `git remote set-url <remote-name> <new-url>`

+        + Changing a remote repository's URL.
+Useful when changing from https to ssh protocol or migrating repositories from GitHub to school private Git host for example.

 ## Git Practice